spatialos/gdk-for-unity/docs/modules/player-lifecycle/heartbeating.md

 <%(TOC)%>
 # Heartbeating

-Heartbeating is how a server-worker continually checks that a client-worker is still connected to SpatialOS.
+Heartbeating is how a server-worker continually checks that a client-worker has not disconnected from SpatialOS.

 The server-worker sends a `PlayerHeartbeat` request at regular intervals.
 If the server-worker doesn’t receive any responses back from a client-worker within a given period of time, the server-worker will assume the client has died.
 The server-worker then proceeds to delete the Player entity associated with that client-worker.